explorer02/he-hello-world-key/readme.md

 ### Problem Statement

-We need to enhance our FAQs screen by making the FAQ cards both collapsible and deletable, with the exception of the last FAQ card, which should not be deletable.
+We need to enhance our FAQs screen by making the FAQ cards both collapsible and deletable, with the exception of the last remaining FAQ card, which should not be deletable.

 Although the FAQ cards have been implemented, they are not functioning as intended.
 To resolve this, we have two specific tasks: